The Exhibition Path by Marcin Wicha

 Experiencing Architecture

 Book for those puzzled by architecture, no matter modern or old.
-The cover features a photo of children playing on a rooftop of a famous Unite d’Habitation, a building designed by Le Corbusier.
+The cover features a photo of children playing on a rooftop of a famous Unite d’Habitation designed by Le Corbusier.

 2015